MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/learning_modules/joystick_learning.md

 - **Check for None**:
   - `if channel_1 is not None and channel_2 is not None`: Ensures that both channels have valid readings before proceeding.
 If there is ever an error in reading a channel, the method will return `None`.
 - **Delay**:
-  - `time.sleep(0.02)`: Pauses the loop for 20 milliseconds.
+  - `rc.ensure_cycle() `: maintains correct sync for cycle readings of our rc reciever (20 milliseconds).
 This matches the length of a single duty cycle of the RC receiver, ensuring the code reads the next cycle's data.
-  - We *always* have to put a single 0.20ms sleep at the end of our `while True:` loop in order to keep our readings in sync with our duty cycle.
+  - We *always* have to ensure sync at the end of our `while True:` loop in order to keep our readings in sync with our duty cycle.

 ***